SynthstromAudible/DelugeFirmware/CommunityFeatures.md

 # General improvements

-Here is a list of general improvements that have been made as a list ordere by date:
+Here is a list of general improvements that have been made ordered from newest to oldest:

-* 2023-06-17 - This list was started and it's first entry shall be replaced with the first improvement
+* PR #1 - This list was started and it's first entry shall be replaced with the first improvement

 # Added features

-Here is a list of features that have been added to the firmware as a list ordere by date:
+Here is a list of features that have been added to the firmware as a list ordered from newest to oldest:

-* 2023-06-17 - This list was started and it's first entry shall be replaced with the first improvement
+* PR #7 - This list was started and it's first entry shall be replaced with the first improvement

     A documentation of the feature, how it can be used and configured shall be put in this position below every entry